 If you do not qualify for either “free” fees or EU fees you will be liable for the full rate of non-EU (International) fees.

 If you are eligible under the Higher Education Free Fees scheme you will have to pay the Student Contribution; the 'free fees' scheme will pay the other element of the published programme fee.
 A charge of €3,000 is payable by each student to cover non-tuition student services such as examination entry fees, support for student services and support for student clubs and societies.
-These charges are regulated by the Department of Education and Skills.
+These charges are regulated by the Department of Further and Higher Education, Research, Innovation and Science.